Dynamics of cruising swimming by a deformable sphere for two simple models: Structure considerations

 \section{Structure considerations}

 We investigate briefly how the forces calculated above are related to the inner structure of the body.
 To second order the force exerted by the fluid on the body is given by Eqs.
-(2.13) and (3.9).
+(2.14) and (3.9).
 By Newton's equation of motion,

 where the total body mass $m_0$ usually is independent of time, this allows us to calculate the center of mass velocity $U_{cm}(t)=\overline{U}+\delta U_{cm}(t)$, where $\delta U_{cm}(t)$ is oscillating with period $T$.
 Added mass effects \cite{25},\cite{26} are embodied in the hydrodynamic force $\vc{K}(t)$, as in the equation of motion for a rigid sphere \cite{24}.
-The center of mass velocity $\delta U_{cm}(t)$ depends on the body mass and will differ from the swimming velocity $\delta U(t)=U(t)-\overline{U}$, which we calculated to second order on the basis of kinematics \cite{19}.
+The center of mass velocity $\delta U_{cm}(t)$ depends on the body mass and will differ from the swimming velocity $\delta U(t)=U(t)-\overline{U}$, where $U(t)$ is the mean velocity of the surface, which we calculated to second order on the basis of kinematics \cite{19}.
 Such a difference between the velocity of the hull and the center of mass velocity is employed in rowing \cite{27}-\cite{29} to optimize the mean velocity $\overline{U}$.

 In the DQ model with constant mass $m_0$ Newton's equation reads to first order